maxproske/learn-supply-chain-security/README.md

 - Build systems running on unpatched Jenkins machines under desks
 - Everything should be machine-readable
 - It only takes one mistake to sink a business.
+- Engineers don't have the time to remediate CVEs while they are building products

 ## TODO

 - [ ] Try Cloudsmith
 - [ ] Introduce scanners in local, registry & production
-- [ ] Contribute to a nascent tool (just coming into existence) like SBOM evaludator
+- [ ] Contribute to a nascent tool (just coming into existence) like SBOM evaluator

 ## Resources

 - https://www.youtube.com/watch?v=yt0S_xN5b94
-- Continue where you left off: https://courses.chainguard.dev/vulnerability-management-certification/115402
+- Continue where you left off: https://courses.chainguard.dev/vulnerability-management-certification/115701